ChrisSwanner/Galactic_Age_Calculator/readme.md

 ## Setup/Installation Requirements
+# Node.js is required to use this program.
+1. Clone GitHub Repo.
+2. Run npm install in command line.
+3. run npm run build in command line.
+4. run npm run start in command line, it will open a browser window with the site.

 ## Known Bugs
 * No known bugs at this time.

 ## Technologies Used
+Node.js
+Karma
+Jasmine
+Javascript
+Html
+css

 ## Support and contact details